First Turkey MTB XC race start

 First Turkey Mountain Bike Reserve is Rockhampton’s home of mountain biking, both recreational and competitive.

-First Turkey MTB Park is owned by Rockhampton Regional Council, with the lease held by Rockhampton Mountain Bike Club.
+First Turkey MTB Reserve is owned by Rockhampton Regional Council, with the lease held by Rockhampton Mountain Bike Club.

 All improvements and maintenance of the reserve are managed by the club.
 Both the club and Council actively promote First Turkey with a view to establishing Rockhampton as a major mountain biking destination.